R. J. Rushdoony: Ministry

 Rushdoony and his wife Arda served for eight and a half years as missionaries to the Shoshone and Paiute Indians on the remote Duck Valley Indian Reservation in northern Nevada.
 They lived in the reservation's primary town, Owyhee.
 It was during their mission to the Native Americans that Rushdoony began writing.

-Arda taught at the reservation school and at Sunday school, led a Girl Scout troop, coached the girls' basketball team, and visited with families.
-In 1945 they adopted Ronald, an orphaned baby from the reservation.
+Arda taught at the reservation school and Sunday school, led a Girl Scout troop, coached the girls' basketball team, and visited with families.
+In 1945, they adopted Ronald, an orphaned baby from the reservation.
 Between 1947 and 1952 in Owyhee, four daughters were born to them.
-In late 1952 Rushdoony took an American Presbyterian Church pastorate at Trinity Presbyterian Church in Santa Cruz, California and the family left Duck Valley in January 1953.
+In late 1952, Rushdoony took an American Presbyterian Church pastorate at Trinity Presbyterian Church in Santa Cruz, California, and the family left Duck Valley in January 1953.
 Their son Mark was born the next month in Santa Cruz.

 In Santa Cruz, Rushdoony became a reader of the Christian libertarian magazine Faith and Freedom, which advocated an "anti-tax, non-interventionist, anti-statist economic model" in opposition to Franklin D. Roosevelt's New Deal.
 Faith and Freedom's views on government aligned with Rushdoony's fears of centralized government power, given the Rushdoony family's memories of the Armenian Genocide.
 Rushdoony contributed articles to Faith and Freedom, including one describing his observations of the Duck Valley Indian Reservation, arguing that government support had reduced residents to "social and personal irresponsibility".

 The Rushdoonys separated in 1957 and later divorced.
 About this time, Rushdoony transferred his church membership from the American Presbyterian Church to the Orthodox Presbyterian denomination.
 The Orthodox Presbyterian Church's newsletter, The Presbyterian Guardian, reported in July 1958 that "the Rev. Rousas J. Rushdoony… was received and a new Orthodox Presbyterian Church organized, consisting of [sixty-six charter members] who had separated from the Presbyterian Church in the U.S.A. in Santa Cruz."
-In their petition the group asked that Rushdoony be ordained as their pastor and stated, "[W]e cannot abide in any church which seeks to define righteousness or sin, salvation or sanctification, except in terms of the Word of God.
+In their petition, the group asked that Rushdoony be ordained as their pastor and stated, "[W]e cannot abide in any church which seeks to define righteousness or sin, salvation or sanctification, except in terms of the Word of God.
 We have witnessed, here in Santa Cruz, against modernism, man-made perfectionism, and church bureaucracy".
 The newsletter article goes on to report, "The Presbytery in receiving the church also examined Mr. Thomas Kirkwood and Mr. Kenneth Webb as prospective elders, and they with Mr. Rushdoony were constituted the session of the church," and announced the publication of Rushdoony's By What Standard? later that year.